rachelcleaveland/memglue-litmus-testing/README.md

 * **models**

   Murphi model templates of Ordered MemGlue, Unordered MemGlue, and Unordered MemGlue with MSI clusters to be used during litmus testing.
+Also contains the RC11 cat model used in this work.

 * **tests**